mikepray/ssg/README.md

 better main menu viz of vessels and their tradeable resources

-sell / destroy modules

 heat resource that builds up and needs to be given away?

-vessels should generate / use station resources
+vessels should generate / use station resources and pay docking fees

 getting modules from solving problems